kuidio/docs/docs/02-resources/02-inventory/01_about.md

 ## Connectivity model

 The connectivity model in `Kuid` illustrates the communication pathways between `Nodes` within the infrastructure.
-Each `Node`, represented by `NodeA` and `NodeB`, is equipped with one or more communication interfaces, known as `Endpoints`.
-These `Endpoints` serve as connection points for external communication with other Nodes or network devices.
+Each `Node`, represented by `NodeA` and `NodeB`, is equipped with one or more communication interfaces, known as `Connectors`.
+These `Connectors` serve as connection points for external communication with other Nodes or network devices.

-In the diagram, `EndpointA1` and `EndpointB1` represent the communication interfaces of `NodeA` and `NodeB`, respectively.
-These Endpoints are connected to each other via `Links`, which represent the physical or logical connections between Nodes.
-The `Link` acts as a conduit for data transmission between the Endpoints, facilitating the exchange of information and messages between Nodes.
+In the diagram, `ConnectorA1` and `ConnectorB1` represent the communication interfaces of `NodeA` and `NodeB`, respectively.
+These Connectors are connected to each other via `Links`, which represent the physical or logical connections between Nodes.
+The `Link` acts as a conduit for data transmission between the Connectors, facilitating the exchange of information and messages between Nodes.

 Overall, the connectivity model in Kuid provides a structured framework for establishing and managing communication between Nodes, facilitating efficient data exchange and collaboration within the infrastructure environment.